BradleyA/markit/README.md

 ### Output
     $ markit
-    Files to be marked and pushed to GitHub: testfiles/sample.sh
+    Files to be marked and pushed:
+    testfiles/sample.sh

     Current release number: 3.7

-    Enter release number to commit files to GitHub (example 3.01).
+    Enter release number to commit files (example 3.01).
     Press enter to use 3.7 release number or ctrl-c to stop.
     3.8
     /usr/local/bin/markit 124 [INFO]:	Using release number: 3.8